Chinese Short-Form Creative Content Generation via Explanation-Oriented Multi-Objective Optimization: Methodology

-Algorithm~\ref{alg:di-hmoo} shows the process of this stage.
-MOG $A_\text{M}$ utilizes the user query $x$ and the hybrid information $\mathcal{I}$ from MOM to generate the initial results $\mathcal{Y}=\{r,E\}$, where $r$ is result and $E$ is its explanation set $\{e^{j}_{1},e^{j}_{2},\ldots,e^{j}_{m}\}$.
-Afterward, MOE $A_\text{E}$ evaluates the completion of $\mathcal{Y}$ in EUOs and IIOs separately, based on $I_{\text{desc}}$ and $I_{\text{reqs}}$.
-Our work defines three IIOs—accuracy, completeness, and clarity—and evaluates this aspect first, as MOE $A_\text{E}$'s understanding of EUOs' completion depends on them.
-Evaluating accuracy is essential for mitigating model hallucinations.
-In our work, MOE $A_\text{E}$ adopts a rule-based approach $F_\text{acc}$ and refers to information $I$ for evaluation.
-Given the subjectivity of completeness and clarity, rule-based methods are no longer applicable.
-Therefore, MOE $A_\text{E}$ designs a new scoring mechanism to measure their performance respectively.
-To integrate them, we provide a trans-function:
+MOG utilizes user query $U$ and expanded information $I$ to generate the initial output $(y,e)$.
+Then, MOE evaluates the alignment of $(y,e)$ with EUOs and IROs separately according to $I_{\text{desc}}$ and $I_{\text{reqs}}$, and feeds the evaluation results back to MOG.

+IROs are evaluated first, as reliable explanations are a prerequisite for verifying EUOs.
+Specifically, we define three IROs, including accuracy, completeness, and clarity.
+Accuracy is measured using a rule-based function with reference to information $I$, which helps mitigate hallucinations.
+Given the subjectivity of completeness and clarity, MOE employs scoring mechanisms with $I_{\text{reqs}}$ to evaluate each explanation on these aspects.
+The scores are averaged, normalized, and aggregated to obtain the final implicit objective score $\theta_{\text{imp}}$:

-where $\theta_{\text{imp}}$ represents the implicit performance, $W_{\text{imp}}$ is the weight vector, $S_\text{imp}$ is the score vector of IIOs.
-In this way, it mathematically converts the optimization for IIOs into a single-objective optimization problem.
+where $W_{\text{imp}}$ is the weight vector, $S_\text{imp}$ is the IROs score vector.
+This formulation converts the optimization of IROs into a single-objective problem.

-We similarly evaluate each EUO and combine them to form the score vector $S_\text{exp}$.
-Different from traditional optimization logic, due to the user input $x$ usually implying their potential preference for EUOs, it is necessary to decompose $x$ and obtain the preference $I_\text{pref}$ (from MOE $A_\text{E}$) as the optimization weight vector $W_\text{exp}$.
-Here, EUOs' unified quantitative result is:
+Similarly, MOE evaluates the performance of explanations on EUOs using the descriptions $I_{\text{desc}}$ and combines the results into a score vector $S_\text{exp}$.
+Since the user input $U$ often implies preferences over different EUOs, the preference information $I_\text{pref}$ can be the optimization weight vector $W_\text{exp}$.
+The unified EUOs score is computed as:

-Moreover, expected criteria $\psi_\text{imp}$ and $\psi_\text{exp}$ are introduced to judge implicit and explicit quantification results, respectively.
-It is worth noting that except for the generated content, the criteria $\psi_\text{imp}$ and $\psi_\text{exp}$ adjust dynamically with the iteration:
+Thresholds $\psi_\text{imp}$ and $\psi_\text{exp}$ are introduced to judge implicit and explicit objective scores, respectively, and are dynamically adjusted during iteration:

-where $j_{\text{imp}}$ is implicit evaluation round counter, $j_{\text{exp}}$ is explicit evaluation round counter, $t_\text{w}$ is warmup round, $\delta$ is initial threshold, and $\alpha$ is decay factor.
-Thanks to this dynamic iteration process, the generation quality is improved while multiple explicit objectives are achieved in balance.
+where $j_{\text{imp}}$ and $j_{\text{exp}}$ denote the evaluation round counters for implicit and explicit objectives, respectively, $t_w$ is the warmup round, $\delta$ is the initial threshold, and $\alpha$ is the decay factor.
+Thanks to this dynamic adjustment, the reliability and quality of output are improved while multiple explicit objectives are achieved in balance.